2014-2015 Undergraduate & Graduate Catalog

 Robert C. Pew Grand Rapids Campus

-The 38-acre Robert C. Pew Grand Rapids Campus is comprised of two separate sites with a total of 11 buildings and three leased spaces in downtown Grand Rapids.
+The 67-acre Robert C. Pew Grand Rapids Campus is comprised of two separate sites with a total of 12 buildings and three leased spaces in downtown Grand Rapids.
 The principal buildings are the Richard M. DeVos Center, the L.V.
 Eberhard Center, and the Cook-DeVos Center for Health Sciences.

-The Steelcase Library is located on the first floor of the DeVos Center on the Pew Grand Rapids Campus.
+Steelcase Library is located on the first floor of the DeVos Center on the Pew Grand Rapids Campus.
 An automated retrieval system holds the library's circulating collection and can accommodate 250,000 volumes.
-The 10,400-square-foot library also includes a circulation desk, traditional reference desk, microfilm/fiche reader/printers, computers, reading room, photocopy room, library instruction center with computers for database access, staff offices, and workspaces.
+The library also includes a circulation desk, traditional reference desk, microfilm/fiche reader/printers, computers, reading room, photocopy room, library instruction center with computers for database access, staff offices, and workspaces.
 Librarians staff the reference desk.
 A large reading room with a stained-glass window provides a quiet study area with comfortable seating.
 The tables and carrels are wired for laptop computer use.
 The reading room holds the expanded reference collection and the current issues of 700 journal titles.
-The library also houses the Grand Rapids Bar Association's law collection.
 Print resources available at the Steelcase Library support the disciplines of business, criminal justice, social work, public and nonprofit administration, and law.
 The Steelcase Library is accessible from the Fulton Street entrance to the DeVos Center or by following corridor A from inside the center.
 The library is attached to the Beckering Family Carillon Tower.

-The L.V.
+L.V.
 Eberhard Center is the primary site of university teleconference and conference facilities.
-The College of Education, Conference and Event Planning Services, and Pew Campus Security are housed in the Eberhard Center.
-Classes are offered in graduate and upper-level undergraduate programs.
+Conference and Event Planning Services, the University Development office, and Pew Campus Security are located in the Eberhard Center.
+Classes are offered in graduate and upper-level undergraduate programs and the executive director of the Center for Adult and Continuing Studies is located here.
 The Meijer Public Broadcast Center is also located in the Eberhard Center.
 It houses Grand Valley's public television stations, WGVU-TV 35/WGVUDT 11 and WGVK-TV 52/WGVK-DT 5, and radio stations WGVU-AM 1480, WGVU-FM 88.5, WGVS-AM 850, and WGVS-FM 95.3.
 These operations provide both local and national programs of interest to West Michigan audiences and many outreach events for the community.

 Secchia Hall Apartments on the Pew Grand Rapids Campus across from the DeVos Center include 81 one- to four-bedroom apartments.
 Each apartment includes Internet access, cable television, telephone, air conditioning, on-site parking, and laundry.